mennooo/securing-ords/docs/users.md

 Restart the domain.

-Now you should be able to use user from the table to authenticate for REST API usage.
+Now you should be able to use users from the table to authenticate for REST API usage.

 ## Apache Tomcat JDBC Realm to User Repository
 Currently, we can't use a Tomcat User Repository.
 There is currently a bug in ORDS (current version 17.4.1):

 https://community.oracle.com/thread/4084028

-But I try to define it anyway
+But I try to define it anyway.

 ### JNDI DataSource
 IN `server.xml` add the new resource under `GlobalNamingResources`.